Kalrir/BlueTracker/README.md

-Helps keep track of and find all the current spells for the HorizonXI Server.
+Helps keep track of and lists all the current spells for the HorizonXI Server.

 Load with /addon load blutracker